 1. Anxious procrastination

-Neil Fiore, author of The Now Habit, defined procrastination as “a mechanism for coping with the anxiety associated with starting or completing any task or decision.”
+Neil Fiore, the author of The Now Habit, defined procrastination as “a mechanism for coping with the anxiety associated with starting or completing any task or decision.”

-Fiore suggested that people who procrastinate a lot are usually bad at managing their time and often end up scheduling in more work than they can actually do, leaving no time for fun activities or resting.
+Fiore suggested that people who procrastinate a lot are usually bad at managing their time and often end up scheduling more work than they can actually do, leaving no time for fun activities or resting.

-Fiore suggested that not fulfilling these unrealistic expectations causes stress and anxiety which some people deal with by procrastinating.
+Fiore suggested that not fulfilling these unrealistic expectations causes stress and anxiety, which some people deal with by procrastinating.

-How to beat it
+How to beat this procrastination type

 2. Fun procrastination

-How to beat it
+How to beat this procrastination type

 If there’s absolutely no way you’re going to start on that one dreaded task, try indulging in some structured procrastination.
-You’re going to procrastinate anyway so why not make it useful?
-Give in to your desire to procrastinate, but instead of watching videos of kittens on YouTube, start another item on your to do list.
+You’re going to procrastinate anyway, so why not make it useful?
+Give in to your desire to procrastinate, but instead of watching videos of kittens on YouTube, start another item on your to-do list.